-- a) Executive Summary.
-This section summarizes the key elements of the plan, including the regulatory context, equity considerations in the plan, the public engagement process, GHG emission reduction goals, and summaries of the plans' actions. - b) Introduction.
-This section establishes the scientific context of climate change, summarizes the benefits of taking climate action, presents a high-level assessment of the intersection between climate adaptation, or preparing for the effects of climate change, and climate mitigation, or reducing GHG emissions, and discusses the collaborative role the County must play in bringing about countywide carbon reduction.
+- a.
+Executive Summary.
+This section summarizes the key elements of the plan, including the regulatory context, equity considerations in the plan, the public engagement process, GHG emission reduction goals, and summaries of the plans' actions. - b.
+Introduction.
+This section establishes the scientific context of climate change, summarizes the benefits of taking climate action, presents a high-level assessment of the intersection between climate adaptation, or preparing for the effects of climate change, and climate mitigation, or reducing GHG emissions, and discusses the collaborative role the County must play in bringing about countywide carbon reduction. - c.
 Plan Overview.
-This section provides a brief snapshot of the rest of the plan's overall structure and contents, an overview of the public engagement process, a summary of community feedback, and how public engagement and the CCAP's contents address equity-related concerns.

-- c) Climate Change and San Mateo County.
-This section presents information on how climate change will affect San Mateo County communities, puts the county's emissions sources into a global context, and presents information about GHG emissions and a summary of unincorporated San Mateo County emission trends. - d) Goals.
-This section sets the policy context for establishing GHG emission reduction goals, provides the unincorporated County's emission forecast and goals and presents the actions that will be essential for the County to reach those goals as well as the contribution those actions will make towards the 2030 and 2040 goals. - e) Policies and Actions.
-This section presents the policies and actions of the plan by sector: Building Energy, Transportation, Waste & Consumption, and Working Lands, as well as partner spotlights in each sector. - f) Benefits of Climate Action.
-This section explains the benefits that taking climate action can have in improving the quality of life for all San Mateo

-County unincorporated community members including: public health and equity, resilient communities, reduced traffic congestion, economic opportunity and green jobs, and resilient local food systems.
+This section provides a brief snapshot of the rest of the plan's overall structure and contents, an overview of the public engagement process, a summary of community feedback, and how public engagement and the CCAP's contents address equity-related concerns. - d.
+Climate Change and San Mateo County.
+This section presents information on how climate change will affect San Mateo County communities, puts the County's emissions sources into a global context, and presents information about GHG emissions and a summary of unincorporated San Mateo County emission trends. - e.
+Goals.
+This section sets the policy context for establishing GHG emission reduction goals, provides the unincorporated County's emission forecast and goals and presents the actions that will be essential for the County to reach those goals as well as the contribution those actions will make towards the 2030 and 2040 goals. - f.
+Policies and Actions.
+This section presents the policies and actions of the plan by sector: Building Energy, Transportation, Waste & Consumption, and Working Lands, as well as partner spotlights in each sector. - g.
+Benefits of Climate Action.
+This section explains the benefits that taking climate action can have in improving the quality of life for all San Mateo County unincorporated community members including: public health and equity, resilient communities, reduced traffic congestion, economic opportunity and green jobs, and resilient local food systems.

-- g) Implementation.
+- h.
+Implementation.
 This section presents a framework for implementing the CCAP and clarifies how the County can ensure successful and collaborative implementation.
-This section also provides a high-level implementation matrix for key focus areas for the first one to two years after the CCAP is adopted, key accomplishments by the County over the past ten years in each sector, and the landscape of partnerships and stakeholders that will make the plan's implementation possible. - h) Key Performance Indicators.
-This section presents the key performance indicators the County must monitor and report on in the coming years to track progress in reaching the interim and long-term GHG emission reduction goals and the plan's outcomes. - i) Key Definitions.
-This section defines some of the key terms used frequently throughout the plan. - j) Acronyms.
-This section explains commonly used acronyms throughout the report. - 2.
-Greenhouse Gas Emissions Inventory, Sources, and Forecast. - a) Greenhouse Gas Emissions Inventory.
-The County of San Mateo is responsible for reducing GHG emissions coming from unincorporated areas.
-Figure 3. illustrates the CCAP's emissions reduction goals by 2030.
+This section also provides a high-level implementation matrix for key focus areas for the first one to two years after the CCAP is adopted, key accomplishments by the County over the past ten years in each sector, and the landscape of partnerships and stakeholders that will make the plan's implementation possible. - Key Performance Indicators.
+This section presents the key performance indicators the County must monitor and report on in the coming years to track progress in reaching the interim and long-term GHG emission reduction goals and the plan's outcomes. - j.
+Key Definitions.
+This section defines some of the key terms used frequently throughout the plan. - k.
+Acronyms.
+This section explains commonly used acronyms throughout the report. - 3.
+Greenhouse Gas Emissions Inventory, Sources, Trends, and Forecast. - a.
+Greenhouse Gas Emissions Inventory.
+The GHG inventory provides the scientific basis for quantifying emissions reduction strategies and developing climate goals.
+The inventory tracks the GHG emissions originating from unincorporated areas that the County of San Mateo is responsible for reducing.
+Figure 3 illustrates the CCAP's emissions reduction goals by 2030.
 The graph displays the sector-wide 2030 emissions reduction goal in the center, the contribution of each sector to County's emissions profile in the colored ring, as well as the key areas of opportunity for achieving those emissions reductions by sector in the outer-most text.